ad

 Students will learn about various methods of augmentative and alternative communication and assistive technology, software and programs that can assist children and adults with communication.
 This course uses augmentative and alternative communication (AAC) devices, activities, and ways of thinking.
 Students will be introduced to, accessibility options for computers and communication boards, and Blisssymbolics.
 The course requires students to maintain a blog or learning log and a project building an assistive technology (AT) plan and implementation analysis after working with a special needs student.
 This term project must be completed by the end of the first practicum.
 This course will include additional workshops which include lecture, group and online learning activities, and assignments required to be completed.
 The workshops are:  Assistive Technology in the Classroom (mostly selfdirected course accessed online)  SOLO 6+ Essentials: a literacy suite of popular assistive technology supporting Read:Outloud, Draft:Builder, Write:Outloud, and Co:Writer.  Introduction to Picture-Based Software for the Classroom: Boardmaker®: this course introduces students to this software tool; students will create a project they could use in a classroom and present to class.  Digital Education Basics: SMARTBoard – this workshop introduces students to smart boards (interactive whiteboards), learning how to get started with the SMART board, create objects, and create interactive lesson activities.
 Students will present a short lesson activity to complete the workshop.

-Professional Communication for the Education Assistant
+Professional Communication for the Education Assistant [ON-EA140]

 Plus Icon Minus Icon